pytorch/pytorch/docs/source/notes/amp_examples.rst

             # Scales loss.
 Calls backward() on scaled loss to create scaled gradients.
             # Backward passes under autocast are not recommended.
-            # Backward ops run in the same precision that autocast used for corresponding forward ops.
+            # Backward ops run in the same dtype that autocast used for corresponding forward ops.
             scaler.scale(loss).backward()

             # scaler.step() first unscales the gradients of the optimizer's assigned params.